Powerful Learners: Cultivating Social Emotional Capacity

 On Saturday, February 1, 2020 we will host the 2nd Annual Powerful Learners Conference focused on student agency, or non-cognitive skill development, including social emotional learning through an equity lens.
 Together, we will build capacity in our schools and community spaces for honoring the unique needs and gifts of our students, setting the stage for them to thrive and break cycles of structural inequity.

-For the second year of our Powerful Learners Mini-Conference we will be collaborating with experts from Boys and Girls Clubs of San Francisco, Peninsula Bridge, and the Stanford Teacher Education Program.
+We are thrilled to be collaborating this year with experts from Boys and Girls Clubs of San Francisco, Peninsula Bridge, and the Stanford Teacher Education Program.
 This wide range of expertise and perspectives allows us to provide sessions that will prove useful to anyone and everyone who supports K-12 students, whether you work in the classroom, in the non-profit sector, or are still in university studying to become a teacher.

-For questions related to Gateway Impact, our conferences, or how to support this initiative, please contact Chanda Lockhart, Director of Outreach and development, at email@example.com
+For questions related to Gateway Impact, our conferences, or how to support this initiative, please contact Chanda Lockhart, Director of Development and Outreach at firstname.lastname@example.org

 Gateway Impact is an educator professional development platform to support the collaboration, growth, and retention of public school teachers.
 Gateway Impact represents Gateway Public Schools' commitment to initiating and maintaining a dialogue that enriches our public schools and supports educators.